If you’re a massive tea fan or trying to enhance your medicinal cabinet on a budget, consider establishing a tea garden.

 - reduces symptoms of menopausal

-- aids in reducing blood sugar
+- aids in lowering blood sugar

 - can have a positive impact on bad cholesterol.